bundlewrap/bundlewrap/docs/content/items/pkg_pamac.md

         }
     }

 <div class="alert alert-warning">System updates on Arch Linux should <strong>always</strong> be performed manually and with great care.
-Thus, this item type installs packages with a simple <code>pacman -S $pkgname</code> instead of the commonly recommended <code>pacman -Syu $pkgname</code>.
+Thus, this item type installs packages with <code>pamac install --no-upgrade $pkgname</code>.
 You should <strong>manually</strong> do a full system update before installing new packages via BundleWrap!</div>

 <br><br>